Xi’s Expected in Riyadh as the Middle East Looks Beyond America

 Stocks Hit by Fed-Hike Jitters as US Yields Surge: Markets Wrap

 Xi will visit Saudi Arabia from Dec.
-7-9, when he will take part in a regional summit with Saudi Crown Prince Mohammed bin Salman and other Arab leaders, the kingdom’s SPA state news agency said on Tuesday.
+7-9, when he will take part in a regional summit with Saudi Crown Prince Mohammed bin Salman and other Arab leaders, the kingdom’s SPA state news agency said Tuesday, promising agreements worth some $30 billion.
 Energy and infrastructure deals will top the agenda, according to two people briefed on the plans.

 China has yet to confirm: Foreign Ministry spokeswoman Mao Ning said at a regular press briefing in Beijing that she had no information about the trip.